AlexIn-Tech/Swiss-IT-Tech-News/README.md

-# Swiss-IT-Tech-News
+# Swiss IT Tech News
-Bot for telegram channel that 'll publish news based on RSS feed https://t.me/SwissITNews
+Bot for telegram channel that 'll publish news based on RSS feed : https://t.me/SwissITNews

 # How to use this bot :